Comparison Updated April 2026

 • No GUI

-Best for: Projects requiring Wishbone support, or teams in the physics/research community.
+Best for: Projects requiring Wishbone support, or teams in physics/research communities already using wbgen.

-Tool YAML JSON XML TOML HDL Annotations SystemRDL Spreadsheet
+Tool YAML JSON XML TOML VHDL annot.
+SV annot.
+SystemRDL Spreadsheet

 Axion-HDL